Lucona: Murder trials and discovery of the shipwreck

 In his defense at trial, Proksch argued that the ship could have been sunk by a mine or a submarine.
 Presiding judge Hans Christian Leiningen-Westerburg authorized hiring a deep-sea shipwreck investigation company to find the wreckage of the Lucona, using a worldwide competitive bidding process that selected Eastport International, an American company operated by Craig T. Mullen.
 The judge participated in the exploration on the Indian Ocean.

 The Lucona was located in 1991 by American shipwreck hunter David Mearns after a lengthy search.
 It was the first wreck that he discovered at great depth, 4,200 metres (13,799 feet).
-Working as a project manager for Eastport International, he confirmed that the ship had been sunk by a time bomb concealed within the ship, and that the cargo was actually worthless scrap metal.
+Working as a project manager for Eastport International and using Oceaneering’s unmanned mini-subs, Mearns confirmed that the ship had been sunk by a time bomb concealed within the ship, and that the cargo was actually worthless scrap metal.

 After five months of planning and preparation, the Eastport International support ship MV Valiant Service sailed from Singapore on 12 January 1991.
 There were two devices essential to the mission.
 Ocean Explorer 600 was a side scan sonar device towed far behind the ship at great depths, used for surveying the ocean floor in the general area where the Lucona was believed to have sunk, to determine the location of the shipwreck.
 The Magellan 725 was a remotely operated underwater vehicle capable of operating at great depths and which had the capability to take photos and shoot video of the shipwreck after it had been located.

 The team began their active searching on 23 January, which was 14 years to the day after the Lucona sank.
 On the eighth day of searching the seafloor, the operations continued after midnight, and the team located the wreckage in the early hours of 31 January 1991.